ImOnF1r3/NexusPlatformer1-WriteUp/README.md

 # Solution (!)

-## Finding the vulnerability (*)

-Explain where the vulnerability is.
-Be as detailed as possible so there are no logical gaps as to how you figured out the vulnerability and how you will proceed to the solution.

 ### Level 1: Terminal Decryption

 1. The password is an 8-character string that includes uppercase letters, numbers, and special characters, but no lowercase letters.